supertestnet/Bip157-Playground/README.md

 A playground for learning about and testing bip157 filters

 # What is this?
-It's a website where you can learn what bip157 filters are and how to play with them.
+It's a website where you can learn what bip157 filters are and play with them.

 # Why did you make it?
 I've been trying to learn this stuff on my own and thought it might help others if I share what I've learned.